 Our FAQ link is updated periodically based on general inquiries.
-If you have a relative question that is not answered on the site, it will soon be posted here and you’ll be thanked with a free month of service.
+If you have a relative question that is not answered in this link, please touch base at your earliest convenience.

 - Do you offer discounts for multiple properties?

 Any primary owner of two or more properties receives 25% off fixed monthly rates at any frequency.

 - What does one owner home watch company mean?